Holographic $T\bar{T}$ deformation of the entanglement entropy in (A)dS$_3$/CFT$_2$: Entanglement entropy for arbitrary single spatial intervals

-In Appendix~\ref{appx:RT-dS/Poincaré}, this quantity is computed using holographic methods by evaluating the area of the RT surface with a finite cutoff $\eta_c$.
-The result is consistent with eq.~\eqref{eq:EE-poincare-ds}.
+In Appendix~\ref{appx:RT-dS/Poincaré}, we obtain consistent results by computing the area of the RT surface in the bulk spacetime with a finite cutoff $\eta_c$.

-To generalize the method for computing subsystems' entanglement entropy on arbitrary holographic boundaries, we note that any two-dimensional manifold is locally conformally equivalent to the plane.
+To generalize the replica method for arbitrary holographic boundaries, we note that any two-dimensional manifold is locally conformally equivalent to the plane.
 Thus, its line element can be expressed as

 Suppose the subregion $A$ in the coordinate system $(T, X)$ is a line segment with endpoints at $(T_a, -X_a)$ and $(T_a, X_a)$.
 To calculate the entanglement entropy of this subsystem, we map it onto the sphere using the transformation